 Fern Hollow Preserve is owned and managed by the Royal River Conservation Trust, located on a small tributary to Chandler Brook in North Yarmouth.
-This 34-acre preserve includes a notable expansion in 2021.
+The property abuts the state-owned Saint Lawrence & Atlantic (Grand Trunk) rail line, with an historic culvert and overpass.
+The 34-acre preserve includes a notable expansion in 2021.
 The parcel is under development, with no signs nor designated parking in place yet (October 2021).
 The property will be managed for wildlife and access primarily for neighbors, foraging and hunting.

 We are not yet promoting the location of the preserve, due to pending signs and designated parking (2021)